kwilson/yummy-cakes/README.md

 I've commented out the API launcher from the Docker compose file.

 ### Using Docker
-`npm start` from the project root wil mount the web app within a Docker container and launch at http://localhost:3000.
+`npm start` from the project root will mount the web app within a Docker container and launch at http://localhost:3000.

 ### Using Yarn
 - `cd web`